UL-FRI-NLP-Course-2022-23/nlp-course-team-3435/README.md

 # Objective

-Being an international Teamit makes sense for us use this situation to delve into multilingual language models.
+Being an international team, it makes sense for us use this situation to delve into multilingual language models.
 It is known that in other cross-lingual tasks multilingual models can outperform monolingual ones.
-Given that paraphrasing is not by default a cross-lingual task, but is closely related to translation, we aim to find out a multilingually trained model performs in this task against a monolingual model as a baseline.
+Given that paraphrasing is not by default a cross-lingual task, but is closely related to translation, we aim to find out, whether a multilingually trained model performs in this task against a monolingual model as a baseline.

 # How to run our code